 The website designer should be able to give measurable and specific information such as the increase in sales, conversions, sales leads, etc. that their websites provided.
 You can take your research a step further by requesting customer feedback from the designer’s previous clients and references.

-3) Do you specialize in a certain industry?
+3) Do You Specialize in a Specific Industry?

 Most website designers can design any kind of website for any type of business, but many will have their own specializations.